rsmith-nl/beammech/README.rst

     length = 2287
     supports = (6, 780)

 The length and the locations of the supports will be rounded to the nearest integer.
 The beam will stretch from x = 0 to x = length.
-There must be exactly two supports.
-If necessary these will be placed into ascending order.
+The value of ``supports`` must be a 2-tuple of integers or ``None``.
+If necessary the supports will be placed into ascending order.
 The beam is assumed to be simply supported at the two support points.
 This means that vertical movement of those points is prescribed as 0, but rotation of the beam around those points is not restricted.
-If the value of supports is None, the beam is assumed to be clamped at x=0.
+If the value of supports is ``None``, the beam is assumed to be clamped at x=0.

 We need to define some loads on the beam.
 Several types of load are defined, all of them acting in the y-direction.